CrossTheBlueSky/CrossTheBlueSky/README.md

 ### Current Focus

-- Working towards AWS Practitioner certification
+- Preparing to take the AWS CLF-C02 Exam
 - Expanding proficiency in cloud services and machine learning technologies

 ### Education